Lexicon of Musical Invective: Animal imagery in criticism

-Museum of horrors
+Moral and aesthetic condemnation

-In certain instances, the utilization of comparisons that allude to disgust, animalistic tendencies, or bestiality proves to be inadequate.
-As noted by Nicolas Slonimsky, "In the perspective of reactionary critics, who possess a strong sense of righteousness, musical modernism is frequently linked with criminal deviant behavior or moral decadence."
+In some instances, metaphors of taste, animality, or excess proved insufficient for critics, who instead framed modern music in terms of moral deviance or social danger.
+As Nicolas Slonimsky observed, conservative critics often associated musical modernism with broader anxieties about moral decline and transgressive behavior.

-Several operas' subjects are particularly conducive to such assessments.
-For instance, La Traviata was denounced by the London Times in 1856 as an "apology for prostitution," while Carmen was disparaged as "a debauchery of streetwalkers who come on stage to smoke a cigarette."
-Similarly, an 1886 journalist from Le Siècle vehemently condemned Tristan und Isolde, articulating his sentiments as follows: "After the sensual love affairs, driven to delirium tremens by aphrodisiac drugs, of Tristan und Isolde, here is Die Walküre, offering us the repugnant tableau of incestuous love, complicated by adultery, between twin siblings."
+Operatic subjects were particularly susceptible to such interpretations.
+Giuseppe Verdi’s, La Traviata was described in 1856 by The Times as an “apology for prostitution," while Carmen was criticized for its depiction of socially marginal characters.
+Similarly, Richard Wagner’s Tristan und Isolde and Die Walküre were denounced in the French press for their portrayal of erotic and incestuous themes, which some critics considered morally objectionable.

 Certain attacks focus more on the musical content than the subject matter:

 There is no need to waste readers' time with a detailed description of this musical monstrosity masquerading under the title of Symphony No. 4 by Gustav Mahler.
 There is nothing in the conception, content, or execution of this work that could impress musicians, apart from its grotesque nature.

 — Musical Courier, New York, November 9, 1904.

 The conductor - "Cover this score that I cannot hear..."

 In Thus Spoke Zarathustra, Strauss’ genius is merciless; it has enormous lungs and positions itself near your ear… When you’re awakened by the collapse of an entire city around you, the explosion of a single building using nitroglycerin barely registers.